-The Curonian nose is a long sandy strip between the Curonian lake and the mighty Baltic Sea.
+The Curonian Spit is a long sandy strip between the Curonian lake and the mighty Baltic Sea.

-The nose is the result of a glacier that existed 5,000 years ago and here are some of the highest sand dunes in Europe.
+The Curonian Spit is the result of a glacier that existed 5,000 years ago and here are some of the highest sand dunes in Europe.

 Caused by the endless sand dune and find inner peace in Lithuania's jewel Neringa.
-The nature of the Kuric nose differs from the other regions of the country.
-At this location, which is surrounded by the Baltic Sea and the Kuric lake, life goes a little slower and the local history is kept alive.
+The nature of the Curonian Spit differs from the other regions of the country.
+At this location, which is surrounded by the Baltic Sea and the Curonian lake, life goes a little slower and the local history is kept alive.

 We're elated to announce that DFDS has been named the World's Leading Ferry Operator 2023 at the prestigious World Travel Awards – our 13th consecutive win!